|

 Areas where no spectators are permitted to stand must be clearly marked with yellow hatched markings.

-Hard standing to a minimum width of 1 metre, measured from the spectator side of the pitch perimeter barrier, must be provided on all 4 sides of the ground, unless a different configuration exists (see paragraph 1).
-The surface must be of a bound material.
+Hard standing to a minimum width of 0.9 metre, measured from the spectator side of the pitch perimeter barrier, must be provided on

 - A-C